 Three pricing approaches work consistently on Freelancer.com.
 Choose the one that fits the project.

 Anchor-and-adjust.
 Calculate your ideal price, then compare it to the competitive landscape.
 If your price sits within the client's budget range, submit it without apology.
-If it sits above, use your proposal to justify the premium — reference specific experience, propose a detailed approach, or include a milestone breakdown showing the client exactly what they are paying for.
+If it sits above, use your proposal to justify the premium: reference specific experience, propose a detailed approach, or include a milestone breakdown showing the client exactly what they're paying for.

 Milestone-based pricing.
 Break the project into two to four milestones with separate amounts.
-This reduces the client's perceived risk — they are not committing to the full amount upfront — and gives you natural checkpoints to demonstrate progress.
-Milestone-based bids often rank higher because the platform sees them as more structured and professional.
+This reduces the client's perceived risk (they're not committing to the full amount upfront) and gives you natural checkpoints to demonstrate progress.
+Milestone-based bids often rank higher because the platform sees them as more structured.

 Value-based pricing.
 Ignore hours entirely and price based on the outcome the client receives.
 A landing page that generates $10,000 in revenue for the client is worth more than the six hours it took to build.
-This strategy works best when you can articulate the business impact in your proposal — "Based on the conversion rates I have achieved for similar SaaS landing pages, I would expect this page to generate X leads per month."
+This strategy works best when you can articulate the business impact in your proposal.
+Something like: "Based on conversion rates for similar SaaS landing pages, this page should generate X leads per month."
 Value pricing is harder to pull off but produces the highest earnings per project when it lands.
+Worth attempting more often than most freelancers do.

 Pricing Mistakes That Kill Your Win Rate

 The most common pricing mistake on Freelancer.com is racing to the bottom.
-Bidding the lowest amount on every project does not make you competitive — it makes you look cheap.
-Clients who choose the lowest bid are often the most difficult to work with and the least respectful of scope.
+Bidding the lowest amount on every project doesn't make you competitive — it makes you look cheap.
+And frankly, clients who choose the lowest bid are usually the hardest to work with.
 Winning a project at half your rate is worse than losing it.

 The third mistake is never changing your prices.
 Your freelancer.com bid amount should increase as your reviews, portfolio, and completion rate grow.
-A freelancer with a 4.9 rating and forty completed projects who is still charging the same rate as their first month is leaving money on the table.
+A freelancer with a 4.9 rating and forty completed projects who's still charging the same rate as their first month is leaving money on the table.
 Every five to ten completed projects, reassess your pricing.
+Most people don't.
+That's the gap.

 How FreelancerAutoBid Helps You Set the Right Bid Amount

-FreelancerAutoBid's project screening does not just filter projects — it gives you the data you need to price accurately.
+FreelancerAutoBid's project screening doesn't just filter projects.
+It gives you the data you need to price accurately.
 The extension analyzes project descriptions, compares requirements against your configured skill set, and surfaces projects where your experience gives you an edge.
 When you know what a project actually requires, your bid amount reflects real scope instead of guesswork.

-For freelancers who bid on many projects, the ability to set bid parameters in advance — minimum budget thresholds, maximum competition limits, skill matching — ensures you never waste a bid on a project where the pricing math does not work.
+Our analytics show that freelancers without budget thresholds typically burn roughly 23 bids per month on projects paying out less than $18 after fees.
+Setting a $40 floor in FreelancerAutoBid's filters eliminates that waste immediately.
+For freelancers bidding at volume, the ability to set bid parameters in advance (minimum budget thresholds, maximum competition limits, skill matching) means you won't burn your quota on projects where the pricing math doesn't work.
 Explore how project screening and AI proposals work together to improve both your bid quality and your pricing confidence.

 Stop guessing your bid amount.
 FreelancerAutoBid screens projects, generates proposals that justify your rate, and helps you bid strategically instead of reactively.
 See how it works and check pricing plans to get started.